Mount Vernon, New York: Board of Estimate

 The Board of Estimate is composed of the mayor, the city council president, and the comptroller.
-The city council president votes of behalf of the city council.
+The city council president votes on behalf of the city council.
 All monetary decisions, including the annual budget and many legal ramifications, must pass vote of the Board of Estimate, which meets every Tuesday after the city council's Wednesday legislative session.

 Court system

 The Mount Vernon city court is part of the New York State Unified Court System.
 It has three elected full-time judges who serve for ten years and one part-time associate judge who is appointed by the mayor for a period of eight years.
 The judges of the court are William Edwards, Adrian Armstrong, and Nichelle Johnson.
 Adam Seiden serves as an associate judge of the court.
 The court handles a wide variety of cases, including initial processing of all felony criminal cases; handling of all misdemeanor cases from inception through trial; civil proceedings with a limited monetary jurisdiction of up to $15,000; all landlord tenant cases originating in the city; small claims cases; and all vehicle and traffic law matters.
 The court is housed in the public safety complex, which is adjacent to City Hall.